Tornadoes of 2022: April 29–30 (United States)

-Three indirect fatalities occurred as a result of the severe weather; three meteorology students from the University of Oklahoma were killed in a motor vehicle accident on I-35 near Tonkawa, Oklahoma while returning from storm chasing late on April 29.
+Three indirect fatalities occurred as a result of the severe weather; three meteorology students from the University of Oklahoma were killed in a motor vehicle accident on I-35 near Tonkawa, Oklahoma, while returning from storm chasing late on April 29.
 Their car hydroplaned off the road and was struck by another vehicle.
 The event received an outpouring of grief and support from students, meteorologists and the University of Oklahoma.

 May

-There were 237 confirmed tornadoes in the United States in the month of May.

-May 1 (Puerto Rico)

-A rare EF1 tornado was confirmed in the Victor Rojas community of Arecibo, Puerto Rico, as rotating severe thunderstorms moved through the area.
-It downed power lines, damaged trees, and caused roof damage to a warehouse.
-A total of 26 homes were damaged.

-May 4–6 (Central and Eastern United States)
+May 4–6 (United States)

 On May 4, a moderate risk was issued for an area from Central Oklahoma southward into North Texas, including a 15% risk of tornadoes.
 Multiple tornadic supercells formed that afternoon and evening, several tornadoes tore through the area, including a few that were strong.
 This included a mile-wide EF2 multiple-vortex tornado that caused extensive damage in the town of Seminole, Oklahoma, where multiple homes, businesses, and other buildings were heavily damaged, and some had their roofs torn off.
 Numerous trees and power poles were snapped throughout the town, and several garages and older brick buildings were destroyed.
 An EF0 tornado struck a cannabis farm near the town of Maud, where multiple greenhouses and trailers were destroyed.
 An EF1 tornado damaged homes, power poles, and trees in Cromwell, while another EF2 tornado caused significant damage to a business, homes, outbuildings, and trees along an unusual looping path as it clipped the east edge of Earlsboro.